- Modding with Seasons

 Hay and straw bales exposed to rain will start to rot so keep them inside sheds.
 These bales will only rot if the map has been prepared with a so called Seasons mask.

-Chaff in bunkers will take one third of a season to ferment (same time as bales).
+Chaff in bunkers will take one third of a season to ferment (same time as bales), and is not affected by weather.